Bachelor of Ministry

-- must not include more than 12 units at Bachelor Level 1.
+- must not include more than 12 units at Undergraduate Level 1.

-- must include at least 6 units at Bachelor Level 3 including 2 units in the field of Theology: Mission and Ministry (Field D).
+- must include at least 6 units at Undergraduate Level 3 including 2 units in the field of Theology: Mission and Ministry (Field D).

 Units available for this award:

 - AL1001L Hebrew 1 (Offered alternate years)

 - AL1003L New Testament Greek A (Offered alternate years)

 - AL2004L New Testament Greek B (Offered alternate years)

 - BN2002L New Testament Introduction

 - BN2001L Gospel Studies 1: Matthew and Mark